-The proposed project area lies within the western portion of the Peninsular Ranges geomorphic province1.
 The Peninsular Ranges geomorphic province is bounded to the north by the Transverse Ranges, to the south by Mexico, to the west by the Pacific Ocean, and to the east by the Colorado Desert geomorphic provinces (CGS 2002a).
 The Peninsular Ranges geomorphic province is characterized by a series of northwest/southeast trending alignments of mountains, hills, and intervening valleys, subparallel to faults branching from the San Andreas Fault.